MarcijanMlinaric/gamesrevoltedapp/README.md

 This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+Developed using:

-* Ruby version
+* Ruby on Rails

-* System dependencies

-* Configuration
+* PostgreSQL

-* Database creation
+* React

-* Database initialization
+* mobX

+Run instructions:
+* Install ruby on rails on your machine
+* Run 'rails s' in root folder in terminal (for linux)
-* How to run the test suite
+* Go to localhost:3000

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+Use instructions:
+* username: 'admin' password: 'admin' to log in as admin
+* username: 'user1' password: 'user1' to log in as user (user2, user3...)
+* no formal logout - JWT token deleted from state on refresh
+* navigate using GUI buttons and back/forward